isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/myprices-readme.txt

 and mark them as Listed.

-If there are no broker items to compare a new item to then nothing will happen , you can either leave the item there until someone else lists one or set a price using EQ2 broker system and myprices will store that as your price.
+If there are no broker items to compare a new item to then nothing will happen , you can either leave the item there until someone else lists one or set a price using EQ2 broker system.

 During the Scan